Diversity - Certificate

-A co-curricular component, which consists of a minimum of 10 hours of participation in diversity related co-curricular activities, is required, as well as a service-learning component, which will consist of at least 20 hours of involvement in an approved project.
+A co-curricular component, which consists of participation in diversity related co-curricular activities, is required, as well as a service-learning component in an approved project.
 Students will do a capstone presentation to demonstrate how they have integrated and made sense of their experiences.

 The certificate is designed to offer students an in-depth examination of diversity and differences in order to gain a greater understanding of how we can and why we should work together to build a stronger and more inclusive nation.
 Students gain valuable knowledge and skills that will enable them to be more effective employees and to be leaders in a multicultural, diverse environment.

 |Code||Title||Semester Credit Hours|